tetyos/brightside_feed/README.md

 # nexth

 nexth-news is a community driven news aggregator.
-Focus is content in relation to events, projects, individuals etc. which help to bring our society closer to a next age - an age of freedom - as the think-tank 'rethinkx' calls it.
+Focus is content in relation to events, projects, individuals etc. which help to bring our society closer to a next age - an 'age of freedom' as the think-tank 'rethinkx' calls it.

 ## Getting Started